5huu/password-list-generator/README.md

 # password-list-generator

-This Python script generates passwords by combining a given set of words and seperators.
+This tool generates passwords by combining a given set of words and seperators.

 ## Overview

-The Password Generator script systematically creates passwords by exploring every possible combination of the provided words within the specified length range and separator.
+The Password List Generator tool systematically creates passwords by exploring every possible combination of the provided words within the specified length range and separator.

 ## Usage